this-is-tobi/dotfiles/README.md

 >
 > *For more infos use `-h` flag with the script to print help.*

-CLI completions are referenced and installed via [this file](./setup/completions.sh).
+CLI completions are referenced and installed via the [zsh-completions](https://github.com/zsh-users/zsh-completions) repository and [this custom file](./setup/completions.sh).

 > *Packages can come from different sources such as homebrew, apt, npm, etc...*